CHAPTER 3: RETENTION

 Not sure where to start?
 Keep reading.
 This ebook will walk through multiple strategies for you to consider, test and implement.
 Use any number of these strategies to ensure that your B2B SaaS company’s customers keep coming back for more.

 Want a PDF of the comprehensive guide?
 Download Now!

 This might seem obvious, but an effective onboarding program is one of the top things your company should provide customers.
 Doing so will boost utilization rates quickly.
 Onboarding programs are different for every B2B SaaS business.
-Consider the following:
+Consider the following strategies:

-- Host a mix of online trainings and in-person trainings, depending on the size of the customer business
+- Host a mix of online training and in-person training

 - Share digital manuals and training videos to walk through your products

 - Add in-product pop-ups that provide information on functionality and benefits when a new user logs in (think Microsoft’s Clippy)

 - Gamify the process by sending users badges or other rewards when they complete tasks or go to certain areas within the product